saj11/Summer-Schools/Big Data Summer School/README.md

 # Big-Data-Summer-School-2018
 Big Data Summer School given in CENAT, San José, Costa Rica.
-In this summer school we learned about
+In this summer school we learned about how to code on Python and R, do data analysis and visualization of data in Python and R, Hadoop and Spark.